Cutting down trees with a Markov chainsaw: Cutting down uniform Cayley trees

 We can transform the modified Aldous--Broder procedure for isolating the root into an edge-removal procedure, as follows.
 First, plant the tree to be cut at its root.
 Next, each time a node is selected for pruning, instead remove the parent edge incident to each selected vertex.
-The Aldous--Broder procedure then becomes the planted cutting procedure described in the introduction, and $\kappa(T,\cX)$ is precisely the number of edges removed before the planted vertex is isolated.
-But $\kappa(T,\cX)$ is also the number of vertices on the path from $r(\hat{T})$ to $r(T)$ in $\hat{T}$.
-By Theorem~\ref{thm:key}, and from known results about the distance between the root and a uniformly random node in a uniform Cayley tree \cite{MeMo1978, Kolchin1986, Aldous1991, Aldous1991b, Aldous1993a}, the case $k=1$ of Theorem~\ref{thm:kcoup} and of Corollary~\ref{cor:bert} follow immediately.
-By a well-known bijective correspondence between labelled rooted trees with a distinguished vertex and ordered labelled rooted forests \cite[see, e.g.,][]{AlPi1994}, Theorem~\ref{thm:uniforest} also follows immediately.
+The Aldous--Broder procedure then becomes the planted cutting procedure described in the \hyperref[secintro]{Introduction}, and $\kappa(T,\mathcal{X})$ is precisely the number of edges removed before the planted vertex is isolated.
+But $\kappa(T,\mathcal{X})$ is also the number of vertices on the path from $r(\widehat{T})$ to $r(T)$ in $\widehat{T}$.
+By Theorem~\ref{teokey}, and from known results about the distance between the root and a uniformly random node in a uniform Cayley tree \cite {MeMo1978,Kolchin1986,Aldous1991,Aldous1991b,Aldous1993a}, the case $k=1$ of Theorem~\ref{teokcoup} and of Corollary~\ref {corbert} follow immediately.
+By a well-known bijective correspondence between labeled rooted trees with a distinguished vertex and ordered labeled rooted forests (see, e.g., \cite{AlPi1994}), Theorem~\ref{teouniforest} also follows immediately (the forest consists of the sequence of trees obtained when removing the edges on the path between the root and the distinguished vertex).